Wellbeing for Post-Secondary Students (UniWellbeing)

 College/university students can choose from one of the following course options:

-• Wellbeing Course for Students (Fast-Track): In the Fast-Track course, you will have one core lesson, and then you will pick from additional resources on other topics as you like over the 5 week period.
+• Wellbeing Course for Post-Secondary Students (Fast-Track): In the Fast-Track course, you will have one core lesson, and then you will pick from additional resources on other topics as you like over the 5 week period.
 You can review as much or as little as you like over the 5 weeks.
 The Fast-Track course focuses on examples related to experiences of students.

-• Wellbeing Course for Students (5 weeks): In the 5 week course, you will have 4 core lessons that will be shared over 5 weeks.
+• Wellbeing Course for Post-Secondary Students (5 weeks): In the 5 week course, you will have 4 core lessons that will be shared over 5 weeks.
 You can also access optional additional resources on other topics, as you like over 5 weeks.
-The Wellbeing Course for Students focuses on examples related to experiences of students.
+The Wellbeing Course for Post-Secondary Students focuses on examples related to experiences of students.

 • Wellbeing Course (8 weeks): In the 8 week course, you will have 5 core lessons slowly released over 8 weeks.
 You can also access optional additional resources on other topics, as you like over 8 weeks.
 The Wellbeing Course focuses on examples related to a wide variety of experiences and has not been tailored specifically for students.